-The lower panel compares the dicarboxylate site of our structure with that of that of Shewanella FCc (PDB ID 1QJD).
+The lower panel of Figure 3 compares the dicarboxylate site of our structure with that of that of Shewanella FCc (PDB ID 1QJD).
 The structures are superimposed in such a way as to minimize the RMS deviation between the protein backbone in highly conserved regions surrounding the active site.
 Although the ligands themselves were not used in the structural alignment, their superposition is nearly perfect, with RMS deviations of 0.25 Å for the 9 atoms and maximum displacement of any atom 0.37 Å.

-Since the origin of the ligand in NEW1 is somewhat uncertain, and as described below is likely to be fumarate as in the Shewanella structure (because we were attempting to prepare crystals loaded with fumarate, see materials and methods), we also compared it with our previous structure 2fbw in which the endogenous inhibitor, presumed to be OAA, is present.
-After superposing the backbones of the flavoprotein subunits, the 18 atoms of the ligands in both monomers superimposed with RMSD 0.21 Å. The conclusion that the same ligand is present in all three structures seems inescapable. that is, the tightly bound inhibitor in the OAA-inhibited enzyme is the same as the "malate-like intermediate" TEO visualized in fumarate-treated Shewanella FCc FRD.
+Since the origin of the ligand in NEW1 is somewhat uncertain, and as described below is likely to be fumarate as in the Shewanella structure (because crystallization of the fumarate-loaded complex was being attempted; see materials and methods), we also compared it with our previous structure 2FBW in which the endogenous inhibitor, presumed to be OAA, is present.
+After superposing the backbones of the flavoprotein subunits, the 18 atoms of the ligands in both monomers superimposed with RMSD 0.21 Å. The conclusion that the same ligand is present in all three structures seems inescapable, that is, the tightly bound inhibitor in the OAA-inhibited enzyme is the same as the "malate-like intermediate" TEO visualized in fumarate-treated Shewanella FCc FRD.